George Herbert, 5th Earl of Carnarvon: Death

-On 19 March 1923, Carnarvon suffered a severe mosquito bite which became infected after a razor cut.
-On 5 April, he died in the Continental-Savoy Hotel in Cairo caused, according to contemporaneous reports, by blood poisoning progressing to pneumonia.
+On 19 March 1923, Carnarvon suffered a severe mosquito bite, which became infected after a razor cut.
+On 5 April, he died in the Continental-Savoy Hotel in Cairo from, according to contemporary reports, blood poisoning progressing to pneumonia.
 On 14 April, Lady Almina Carnarvon moved Lord Carnarvon's remains to England.
-His tomb appropriately reflects his archaeological interest, nestled within an ancient hill fort overlooking his family seat at Beacon Hill, Burghclere, Hampshire.
-Carnarvon was survived by his wife Almina, who subsequently remarried, and their two children.
+His tomb appropriately reflects his archaeological interest, being situated within an ancient hill fort on Beacon Hill overlooking his Highclere family seat.